KostasEreksonas/KostasEreksonas/README.md

 - 👋 Hi, I am @KostasEreksonas
 - 👀 I've graduated from Klaipeda University with a Bachelor's degree in Information Technology Engineering
-- 🌱 I’m currently interested in cybersecurity topics and learning more computer, web programming and Linux
+- 🌱 I’m currently interested in various cybersecurity topics and learning more web programming and Linux
 - 💞️ I’m looking to collaborate on various projects associated with security of Internet of Things devices
 - 📫 How to reach me:
   - [My Linkedin page](https://www.linkedin.com/in/kostasereksonas/)